jadebaek/jadebaek.github.io/README.md

-# Jade Baek – Neuroscience + Lab Engineering Portfolio
+#Seo Young "Jade" Baek: Neuroscience & Lab Engineering Portfolio

-👋 Hi, I’m Jade Baek – a neuroscience researcher and lab engineer with a passion for 3D printing, electronics, and building accessible scientific tools.
-I’m currently working on mouse addiction neuroscience experiments involving drug self-administration, head-fix setups, and advanced imaging.
+I am a neuroscience researcher and lab engineer who specializes in building accessible scientific tools.
+With a strong foundation in 3D printing and electronics, I focus on creating hardware solutions for euroscience experiments, including drug self-administration, head-fix setups, and advanced imaging.

-🔧 This is a growing collection of my lab-built projects and hardware innovations.
+This repository showcases a selection of lab-built projects and hardware innovations.
 ---

 ## 🔬 Highlighted Projects

 ### 🧪 Modular Infusion Pump
 **Timeline**: 2023
-Collaborated on designing and optimizing a lab-grade infusion pump for mouse self-administration experiments.
-Used Arduino for control logic, and custom circuit design to interface with lab behavior software.

-> Reduced build costs by 90% compared to commercial pumps.
+Collaborated on the design and optimization of a lab-grade infusion pump for mouse self-administration experiments.
+This project utilized Arduino for control logic and custom circuit design to interface with lab behavior software, successfully reducing build costs by 90% compared to commercial pumps.

 [Infusion Pump.zip](https://github.com/user-attachments/files/20014808/Infusion.Pump.zip)
 ---

 ### 🛠️ Head-Fix Mouse Experiment Rig
 **Timeline**: 2023
-Collaborated with postdocs to build a customizable head-fix setup for two-photon imaging and lever-based behavior.
-Designed brackets and surgical tools using Autodesk Tinkercad.
-Integrated with custom software (REACHER).

-> Modular design allows reuse across multiple behavioral paradigms.
+Partnered with post-doctoral researchers to build a customizable head-fix setup for two-photon imaging and lever-based behavior.
+The design included brackets and surgical tools created with Autodesk Tinkercad and was integrated with custom REACHER software.
+The modular design of this rig allows for reuse across multiple behavioral paradigms.

 [Head-fix Station.zip](https://github.com/user-attachments/files/20014861/Head-fix.Station.zip)
 [Lick Spout Holder.zip](https://github.com/user-attachments/files/20014814/Lick.Spout.Holder.zip)
 [Circuit Setup.zip](https://github.com/user-attachments/files/20014826/Circuit.Setup.zip)